microsoft/MicroHack/CONTRIBUTING.md

 * `/02-azure/02-data/01-azure-sql-mi/readme.md`
 * `/03-microsoft365/01-exchange-online/readme.md`

-## Template
+## Templates
+### New MicroHack

-In order to bootstrap new MicroHacks we created a [template file](99-MicroHack-Template/Readme.md) for your convenience.
-Feel free to use it for your new MicroHacks or copy exisiting MicroHacks that better fit your ideas.
+In order to bootstrap new MicroHacks we created a [template](99-MicroHack-Template/Readme.md) for your convenience.
+Please use this template to make sure your microhack fits into the structure of the current microhacks.
+Contributions/Enhancements to the template are also welcome.

+### Linked MicroHack

+We are aware that the Format of MicroHack is not exclusive to this repository.
+In order to give you the chance to promote your MicroHack and make it easily discoverable you can use the [template link](99-MicroHack-TemplateLink/Readme.md) to link your Microhack.

 ## Formatting